paper-trail-gem/paper_trail/README.md

 PaperTrail.request.disable_model(Widget)
 ```

-This setting, as with all `PaperTrail.request` settings, affects only the
-current request, not all threads.

-#### Per Method

-You can call a method without creating a new version using `without_versioning`.
+Or in a block by using `without_versioning`

 ```ruby
 Widget.paper_trail.without_versioning do
   @widget.update_attributes name: 'Ford'
 end
 ```

+These methods (including `without_versioning`), as with all `PaperTrail.request`
+settings, affects only the current request, not all threads.

 ### 2.e.
 Limiting the Number of Versions Created